 Show the Fermentation of Food

-Below are some ways you can show examples of fermentation in simple ways.
+Below are some ways you can show examples of fermentation in laboratory settings and through more open-ended demonstrations.
 When you like what you find, check out the full version for relevant background, full protocols, discussion questions, visuals, downloadables, and more.
 Adapt these materials for your context, and please reach out with suggestions and ideas!

 Try with your students...